What Do Transportation Supervisor Do?

 - Route Sales Delivery Drivers Supervisor

-New jobs are being produced at a rate of 6.6% which is lower than average.
-The Bureau of Labor Statistics predicts 13,500 new jobs for Transportation Supervisors by 2026.
-There will be an estimated 22,600 positions for Transportation Supervisor per year.
+There were about 204,200 jobs for Transportation Supervisor in 2016 (in the United States).
+New jobs are being produced at a rate of 6.6% which is above the national average.
+The Bureau of Labor Statistics predicts 13,500 new jobs for Transportation Supervisor by 2026.
+Due to new job openings and attrition, there will be an average of 22,600 job openings in this field each year.

 - Microsoft Word